Kyle Wright (American football): 2005 season

 Wright's first season as a starter showed his potential.
 A highlight came on November 12, 2005, when Wright tied a school-record by tossing 5 touchdown passes in a 47–17 blowout victory against Wake Forest.

 Wright led Miami to a 9–3 record, the same as the previous season, including wins over nationally ranked Clemson and Virginia Tech.
 In the opening 10–7 loss to FSU, despite multiple dropped passes, Miami outgained FSU 313 yards to 170.
 Two missed field goals and a botched snap on a third fg attempt from 28 yards out to tie the game did them in.
 Wright and the Hurricanes rebounded by winning 8 straight games (including a 27–7 win over previously unbeaten Virginia Tech in Blacksburg) and climbed to the #3 spot in both polls.
 However, Wright struggled against some of the better teams on Miami's schedule (12 of his 18 touchdown passes came against teams with a losing record: Duke, Temple, and Wake Forest), and the 3-loss season included a 40–3 blowout loss to LSU in the Peach Bowl.

-Wright had a promising and productive season, as he led the ACC in touchdown passes (18), was second in pass efficiency to Virginia Tech's Marcus Vick, and was the only Honorable Mention All-ACC selection at quarterback.
+Wright led the ACC in touchdown passes (18), was second in pass efficiency to Virginia Tech's Marcus Vick, and was the only Honorable Mention All-ACC selection at quarterback.